jtr13/bookdown-template/README.md

 ### Set up GitHub Pages

 - [ ] 1.
 On the home page of your repo, click Settings.
 Scroll down to the GitHub pages section and change **Source** to **master branch /docs folder**.
 Above the **Source** line, a bar will appear with your book's URL.
 The bar will initially be blue and indicate that your book is *ready* to be published and will change to green once it is published.
 Copy the URL.
 (Note that sometimes there is a delay until your book actually appears at that URL.
-If it doesn't appear after a few minutes, try making a small change locally, rendering the book, and pushing the changes to trigger a deploy.)
+If it doesn't appear after a few minutes, make a change and commit it to trigger a GitHub Pages build.)

 - [ ] 2.
 Click the gear button near "About" on the home page of the repo and paste your book URL into the **Website** field that appears on the right.

-- [ ] 3.
-Make a change to the repo and commit it, such as deleting the steps in this README that you've already completed.
-This will trigger GitHub Pages to publish the website.

 ### Clone the repo